Ways to cut the cost of your Bathroom Renovation & still create the bathroom you’ve dreamed of.

 Incorporating a feature wall in the bathroom can be done in many ways.
 Most look to feature tiles to create that special look in the bathroom by tiling a single wall or part thereof.
 However, feature tiles are quite expensive and increase the cost of tiles even if chosen for a small area.
 Feature walls add much needed character to a bathroom, although feature walls do not require a special tile to be effective.
 Simply choosing a wall tile that is the same size as the other wall tiles, but in a contrasting colour alone creates an amazing effect.
 A fantastic effect is to select a wall tile in the same colour as your floor tile for your feature wall.
 Alternatively, rather than using a wall for your feature, why not consider tiling the walls white and choosing the floor tile as your feature.
 A feature floor is ideal for smaller sized bathrooms such as ensuite and powder rooms.
 Remember, as a general rule when choosing colours for bathroom tiles, is to keep your tile colours limited to 3 at most.

 Master Bathrooms & Kitchens is a bathroom and kitchen renovation company that is family owned and operated.
 We have been renovating homes beautiful since 1995 and offer advice and expertise that only comes with years of experience.
-Be sure to peruse our website for more valuable renovation advice or simply call us on (02)9899-9330 to discuss your renovation and organise an in home quotation today!
+Be sure to peruse our website for more renovation inspiration or simply call us on (02)9899-9330 to discuss your renovation and organise an in home quotation today!

 See our video below of just some of our beautiful bathroom and kitchen renovations: